smuos/lectures/17-Filesystem-Details/README.md

 A single write of a file needs to update several data structures.

 There are several ways the above state transition could fail.
-Let's first consider the case where only a single write suceeds:
+Let's first consider the case where only a single write succeeds:

 __data block__: The data is written but with no record of it.
 The file system can't tell the difference between this data and garbage data.